MoHisham211/Food_Recipe/README.md

 # Food Recipe

 Food Recipe App is a simple app which uses Forkify API to fetch collection of Food recipes from the API.
-The main aim of this app is to be a leading example of how to build Modern Android applications for all Android Developers.
+The main aim of this app is to show an  example of how to build Modern Android applications for all Android Developers.

 **using Java implemented with:**
 - Retrofit